RealClearPolitics: 2017 onward

+Presidential elections

+2016

+RealClearPolitics projected Hillary Clinton to win the 2016 U.S. presidential election with 272 electoral votes, defeating Donald Trump.
+Its aggregation of national polls showed Clinton consistently leading in the popular vote.
+However, Trump outperformed his polling in several key swing states—specifically, Wisconsin, Michigan, and Pennsylvania, all states that RCP had Clinton winning.
+Trump outperformed his polls, leading to his victory in the Electoral College.
+Clinton won the popular vote by over 2.8 million votes, but Trump secured the presidency with 306 electoral votes to Clinton's 227, marking a significant deviation from RCP's prediction.

+2020

+In the 2020 election, RealClearPolitics projected Joe Biden winning with 319 electoral votes.
+RCP expected Biden to capture key battleground states, including Wisconsin, Michigan, and Pennsylvania, which had flipped to Trump in 2016.
+RCP's final prediction closely aligned with the actual results, as Biden won 306 electoral votes to Trump's 232.
+The primary deviations from their forecast were that RCP had predicted Biden losing Georgia and winning Florida, neither of which occurred.
+Biden also won the popular vote by more than 7 million votes, with his performance largely matching polling projections in most states.

+2024

+RealClearPolitics projected Donald Trump to win with 287 electoral votes, capturing most key battleground states, with the exception of Michigan and Wisconsin.
+This prediction closely aligned with the actual results, though he ended up winning both aforementioned swing states.

 Ownership

 Forbes Media LLC bought a 51% equity interest in the site in 2007.
 On May 19, 2015, RealClearInvestors and Crest Media announced that they had bought out Forbes's stake for an undisclosed amount.

 RealClearPolitics also owns RealClearMarkets, RealClearWorld, and RealClearSports.
 RealClearMarkets and RealClearSports were launched in November 2007.
 RealClearWorld, the international news and politics site, was launched in August 2008.
 RealClearScience and RealClearReligion launched in October 2010.
-RealClearHistory launched in 2012; in 2013, RealClearDefense was launched to cover military, intelligence, and veterans' issues.
+RealClearHistory launched in 2012.
+In 2013, RealClearDefense was launched to cover military, intelligence, and veterans' issues.

 Original content

-In addition to linking to external content, RealClearPolitics also provides original commentary and reporting, with a staff that includes White House reporter Philip Wegmann, White House & national political correspondent Susan Crabtree, and associate editor and columnist A.B.
+In addition to linking to external content, RealClearPolitics also provides original commentary and reporting, with a staff that includes White House reporter Philip Wegmann, White House and national political correspondent Susan Crabtree, associate editor and columnist A.B.
 Stoddard, and columnist J. Peder Zane.
+Both Wegmann and Crabtree are former reporters for the conservative Washington Examiner.

 Former employees include Caitlin Huey-Burns, Alexis Simendinger, James Arkin, Mike Memoli, Kyle Trygstad, Reid Wilson, and Rebecca (Berg) Buck.